 We offer one-on-one and group tutoring for Augusta University students on a wide variety of subjects.
 Meet with a CRLA (College Reading & Learning Association) certified tutor by drop-in or by appointment.
 Is your course not listed?
 Meet with an academic coach to enhance your study skills.

 How does a tutoring session work?

 Depending on the subject, tutoring sessions may vary.

 Tutoring for math and physical sciences is available by drop-in.
 The drop-in schedule is listed above.
-All other subjects are available by drop-in and scheduled appointments.
-Drop-in sessions are available according to the posted schedule and is subject to change.
-Scheduled appointments need to be made 24 hours (1 day) in advance.
+All other subjects are available virtually by scheduled appointments.
+Sessions are available according to the posted schedule and is subject to change.
 Group tutoring offered for any course content related inquiries as well as test preparation.
 The maximum number allowed for group tutoring for MSUB will be 4 students.

 *Note: Multiple subjects tutoring includes courses such as, Accounting, Communication, Economics, English, Humanities, Political Science, Psychology, and the Social Sciences.

 How should I use tutoring?

 Free tutoring is offered in a variety of subjects.
 Peer-tutoring gives students the opportunity to develop study skills and strategies needed to excel in a course.
 Experiencing a challenging course?
 Want to boost your GPA from a B to an A?The ASC provides tutoring support for groups or individuals.
 Tutoring is an aid to help you understand the content learned more thoroughly, not an opportunity to replace class participation and attendance.
 Your professor’s office hours are an exceptional tool to use.
 You can find your professor’s office hours within your course syllabus.

 The purpose of the tutoring session is to provide a space to discuss challenging concepts, ask questions, and work through practice problems with a professional, trained peer tutor.